Neel-max-cpu/AdminDashboard/README.md

 ```

 ### Step 4: Set Up the Environment Variables
-Don't need to create the .env file, just paste your MONGODB_URI, PORT and can change your SECRET_KEY in the server.js
+Don't need to create the .env file, just paste your MONGODB_URI, PORT and can change your SECRET_KEY in the server.js, like this:

 ```
 const MONGODB_URI = "mongodb://localhost:27017/portal"